Azure/CCOInsights/dashboards/CCODashboard-Governance/GovernanceDeploymentGuide.md

 ## APIs in use

-<div style="text-align: justify">The CCO Azure Governance Dashboard Governance pulls the information from several APIs.
+The CCO Azure Governance Dashboard Governance pulls the information from several APIs.
 You can read the public documentation if you need further information about the calls and methods available:
 <br><br>
 </div>